tkurtbond/tkurtbond.github.io/posts/2022/02/22/poise-dms-plus-a-description/index.rst

 reports include the description of the code by pulling it from a code file, keyed by the code field.

-All the POISE DMS-Plus used a documented API, the Support Procedure Library, which programmers could use to write programs that accessed POISE DMS-Plus files for applications that required sophisticated, special purpose processing.
+All the POISE DMS-Plus programs used a documented API, the Support Procedure Library, which programmers could use to write programs that accessed POISE DMS-Plus files for applications that required sophisticated, special purpose processing.
 Furthermore, they documented the file structures they used, so it was possible to write programs that accessed DMS-Plus files directly, if necessary.

 POISE, by the way, stood for “People Oriented Interactive Software for Education”, and it probably had its greatest success in systems for